This is the extension for VSCode that enables Meadow apps to be build, debugged and deployed to a Meadow device.

 Building the Extension

-- Open the folder in VSCode
+- Open the extension folder VSCode.

-Extension from the Debug menu in VSCode and run it.
+Debug Extension from the Debug menu in VSCode and run it.

 - Open a meadow project in the new instance of VSCode which now includes the extension.